DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Yes.
 For spirits you need [fire], without mistake.
 Another thing is that there are no records of them appearing in extremely cold regions therefore they are considered weak against [cold]."

-"Here is warm, so rejected."
+"Here it is warm, so rejected."

 "That's it."